 Ubud is the heart of the island and one of the best places to stay in Bali as it is located near many places of interest.
 Within the village, you cannot miss the Ubud Palace, where the royal family still lives, the Taman Saraswati temple, which stands out for its pond full of lotus flowers and the Ubud Art Market, where you can buy all kinds of souvenirs and even pieces of art.

-However, the main attraction of Ubud is the Monkey Forest, where a big community of monkey lives and whose visit made me have to use my travel insurance for Indonesia.
+However, the main attraction of Ubud is the Monkey Forest, where a big community of monkey lives and whose visit made me have to use my travel insurance for Bali.

 It is crucial that you are a responsible traveler and don’t feed the Ubud monkeys or try to interact with them, as their attacks on tourists are increasing and also, the monkeys also suffer the consequences of eating an inadequate and unnatural diet.